- hot-spots

 Slash-and-burn agriculture as a cause of deforestation in Madagascar

 Deforestation in Madagascar is the result of several reasons.
 The first is slash-and-burn agriculture - the clearing of vast areas by fire to grow rice, a traditional practice imported to Madagascar by the first settlers, is still of great cultural importance today, in addition to its practical value, replacing the widespread lack of agricultural machinery.
 Slash-and-burn farming is the most expedient way for many Malagasy people to provide food for their families, and where daily subsistence is at stake, it is unlikely that the long-term effects matter much to the inhabitants.
 After two or three such cycles, the nutrients in the soil are depleted, taking about 4-6 years to recover before the process repeats itself.
 New vegetation on depleted soil is scarce and weak for soil establishment, creating a new problem of erosion and landslides.
 Uncontrolled use of fire in cultivating land for rice crops is the leading cause of the spread of fires to adjacent wildlands.
 According to Global Forest Watch, an average of 3258 reported wildfires occurred between January and October 2018.
+More than 4 million hectares (9.8 million acres) are burned annually due to wildfires, exacerbated by climate change and agricultural practices.

 Illegal activities of Malagasy lead to environmental degradation